System integration for beginners: How to make your programs understand each other

 Ask for a test!

 When systems begin to share business information, security is no longer optional.
-In Weavee, as a iPaaS platform certified on Microsoft Azure, we protect the integrity and confidentiality of information with world-class security protocols, including ISO 27001, ISO 27018, SOC 1/2/3, FedRAMP, HITRUST, MTCS, IRAP and ENS.Microsoft Azure It also publishes that it offers independent audit reports that verify security controls for those same standards.
+At Weavee, as an iPaaS platform certified on Microsoft Azure, we protect the integrity and confidentiality of information with world-class security protocols, including ISO 27001, ISO 27018, SOC 1/2/3, FedRAMP, HITRUST, MTCS, IRAP, and ENS.Microsoft Azure also publishes independent audit reports verifying security controls for those same standards.

 In other words: integration shouldn't force you to choose between agility and security.
-The correct idea is another: that your data travels protected while your operation gains speed and order.
+The real goal is different: your data travels protected while your operation gains speed and order.
 As we showed in Universal Connection, security is part of the architecture, not a subsequent patch.

-To dive deeper into this topic, we also recommend that you read:”Cybersecurity in integrations: best practices to protect your data
+To dive deeper into this topic, we also recommend reading:”Cybersecurity in integrations: best practices to protect your data

 Are your programs talking to each other?